 “I think that was our best song yet, Michael.”

 He nodded, and grinned impishly, “Probably.” then instantly became serious.
-“One more time?”—his eyes pleaded and I laughed and nodded—“but this time record it so I can show my mom.” and set my phone on the piano, pressing record.
-He set his small hands back on the keyboard and counted us off.
+“One more time?”—his eyes pleaded, and I laughed and nodded—“but this time record it so I can show my mom.”
+I set my phone on the piano and pressing record.
+He placed his small hands back on the keyboard and counted us off.

 And Michael made it snow.